 Composted Percentage = B/A

-Where: A = Total weight (in Tons) of Organics delivered to the Organics Processing Facility.
+Where: A = Total weight (in Tons) of Green Waste delivered to the Organics Processing Facility.

-B = Total weight (in Tons) of chipped or ground Organics delivered to the compost pad for Composting.
+B = Total weight (in Tons) of chipped or ground Green Waste delivered to the compost pad for Composting.

 Contractor acknowledges that increases and decreases in weight due to misting, the use of other dust suppression methods or other factors may occur and may cause the same materials to weigh more or less at different times, but that such factors shall not be considered in making the above percentage calculations.